 Although the ubiquitous advertisements and higher cost may have you thinking of Certified Pre-Owned cars as just another gimmick, these lightly used models sometimes offer tremendous value.
 Yes, you’ll pay a little more for that acronym and yes, you’ll have to go to a dealer, but in return you’re likely to enjoy a much more trustworthy car than that jalopy in the Sunday classifieds.

-What Is a Certified Pre-Owned Vehicle?
+What Is a CPO Vehicle?

 Call it an inconvenient truth if you must, but car dealers are in business to make money, first and foremost.
 Sure, plenty of dealerships put an emphasis on cultivating positive relationships with customers, and thus ensuring repeat business.
 But at the end of the day, these are businesses, and the only way a business keeps the doors open is by making money.

 For decades, dealerships primarily relied on new and used car sales to generate profits.
 If there was a service department, that could generate some revenue, too.
 Then, back in 1941, a man named Zollie Frank began offering vehicle leases—long term rentals, essentially—and the long road to certified pre-owned sales broke ground.

 You see, a typical vehicle lease today is anywhere from 24 to 36 months long.
 After those 2 or 3 years, the vehicle is returned to the dealership.
 Recognizing the good condition of most of these off-lease cars, Lexus formed the first Certified Pre-Owned vehicle program in 1993.
 The idea was simple: A car comes into the dealership in good condition and, assuming it meets a maximum age and mileage restriction, is put through an extensive, multi-point inspection before being sold on the used market… as a slightly more expensive, “certified” car.